3. Linux installation from sources¶

 fastrtps, the core library of eProsima Fast DDS library.

 The installation of eProsima Fast DDS in a Linux environment from sources requires the following tools to be installed in the system:

 These packages provide the tools required to install eProsima Fast DDS and its dependencies from command line.
 Install CMake, g++, pip3, wget and git using the package manager of the appropriate Linux distribution.
 For example, on Ubuntu use the command:

 sudo apt install cmake g++ python3-pip wget git

 GTest is a unit testing library for C++.
 By default, eProsima Fast DDS does not compile tests.
 It is possible to activate them with the opportune CMake configuration options when calling colcon or CMake.
 For more details, please refer to the CMake options section.
-For a detailed description of the Gtest installation process, please refer to the Gtest Installation Guide.
+Also add the Gtest repository into the workspace directory.

 eProsima Fast DDS has the following dependencies, when installed from binaries in a Linux environment: